Thursday 25th August

 Mark was dropped off by his friend Roberta to join us for this section.
 He came bearing the gift of raspberry pie, so he was instantly in!
 It was good to have some fresh blood with us today, even if Mark was carrying a new ridiculous ultra lightweight kit – his bag is only 15 pounds with food and water.
 My bag must currently be at least double that.

 We timed it well because the early morning hours took us up to Cutthroat Pass.
 The views were expansive and incredible, with dramatic sculpted peak surrounding us.
-I love mounting a pass, because on the other side is a whole new set of mountains and views to take in.
+I love mounting a pass, because not only does it mean it’s finally time for some down-hill action, but once at the top a whole new set of mountains and vistas appear.
 On the other side we descended down briefly through Granite Pass, then was on a steady climb once again to Methow Pass.
-The trail was visible for a long way infront of us as we could trace it skirting up and around the mountain.
+The trail was visible for a long way in front of us as we could trace it skirting up and around the mountain.

 Not long before we stopped in a shaded forested area for lunch we passed a 2600 PCT sign.
 OK, so we haven’t personally completed 2600 miles from Mexico, but it reminded me that we are on the final countdown.
 The lunch of cinnamon rolls (ridiculously heavy but impossible to resist) was one of my trail favourites.
 Less than a mile after we continued on and a frightened-looking French guy hurried past us.
 He said a bear had caught him by surprise right next to the trail a few minutes ago.
 I wonder if it was the cinnamon rolls that attracted it?!